tyilo/auprint/README.md

 ```

 After adding yourself to the group, you will need to logout and login again to make the changes take effect.

+TODO
+==

+- Use pycups instead of using cups CLI for doing stuff